vvysotskyi/drill/docs/dev/MetastoreAnalyze.md

 # Metastore ANALYZE commands

-Drill provides functionality to collect, use and store into Drill Metastore table metadata.
+Drill provides the functionality to collect, use and store into Drill Metastore table metadata.

 To enable metastore usage, `metastore.enabled` option should be set to true.